For more on Supreme Court Justice Ruth Bader Ginsburg, watch CNN Films’ “RBG” Sunday at 8 p.m. ET/PT.

 It’s laid out decisions that affect many segments of the nation’s population, like whether schools should be segregated, whether women can get abortions and if public accommodations can refuse services based on religious beliefs.

-Sometimes the court hears cases that none of its members can directly relate to.
+The court has heard cases that none of its members can directly relate to.
 Obergefell v.
-Hodges, which legalized same-sex marriage, was decided by nine justices, none of whom identified as gay.
+Hodges, which legalized same-sex marriage, was decided by nine justices, none of whom have identified as gay.

 In 2016, Sotomayor said the court could use more diversity.